fest004/Cubitron/documents/documentation/docs.typ

 Lastly, we need to decide on whether we want debugging through SPI or UART. /*TODO*/

+=== Driver Gates

+=== Power Supply

 === Inertial Measurement Unit

 We will in total have three separate circuits, wherein two of them will be dedicated to host a single IMU (Inertial Measurement Unit) each.
 The rationale for this is the positions we will mount the sensors, to acquire the information about our orientation in order to stabilize the system at a given angle.
 One IMU will be mounted on the corner which will be facing the ground during operation, and the other IMU will be on the corner straight above the corner facing the ground, so they form a straight line.
-We can then deduce the orientation and angle of the cube, in such a way that we know our cube is balancing straight if $theta = pi / 2$ with respect to the ground, and $delta theta approx 0$.
+We can then deduce the orientation and angle of the cube, in such a way that we know our cube is balancing straight if $theta = pi / 2$ with respect to the ground, and $Delta theta approx 0$.

+#set text(size:8pt)
 #figure(
   image("imu_pos_fig.png", width: 80%),
   caption: [